-Ask a Black Therapist: 5 tips to support Black mental health during the Derek Chauvin trial
+Ask a Black therapist: 5 tips to support Black mental health during the Derek Chauvin trial

 • The Suicide Prevention Lifeline —1-800-273-8255

-• The Anxiety and depression association of America — 1-240-485-1001
+• The Anxiety and Depression Association of America — 1-240-485-1001

 • The National Alliance on Mental Illness — 1-800-950-NAMI (6264)